WilliamLoy/rackspace-how-to-new/content/managed-operations/add-a-cdn-to-sitecore.md

 3. Select **Origin Type** > **Web App**.

+    **Note:** If you are using a custom domain you can select Custom Origin for the Origin Type and specify a url for your static content.
+This is useful for rewriting medialinks and exporting static content to another url.

 4. Select the Web App associated with your Sitecore site.
 Select the CDN endpoint from the drop down menu, and then click **Add**.

 ### Configure Sitecore to load static content from the CDN